 Feedback continues to be positive, constructive, and focused on improving the overall user experience.
 We listen to the clients and their feedback forms the backbone of every new release of the application.

-Secondly, the roadmap items intended to enhance functionality of the site needed to be prioritized and actioned to maximize the benefit to clients
+Secondly, the roadmap items intended to enhance the functionality of the site needed to be prioritized and made actionable to maximize the benefit to clients.

 The first step was to convert the site from CLF2.0 (Common Look and Feel) Customer Survey Software to the new framework, Web Experience Toolkit (WET3).
 WET is a Government of Canada led framework developed and maintained by the Government of Canada and external Web communities.